JamesIsAzer/Wizard/README.md

 2. Make a copy of `.env.copy` and rename it to `.env`.
    Fill in your Discord Token, your Mongo_URI and your Clash Token.
 Make sure you include Bearer before your clash token like `"Bearer eyJ0eXAiOiJKV..."`

-3. Go to the `config.json` file and change all the ids to ids in your server.
+3. Make a copy of the `config.json.copy` file and rename it to `config.json`.
+Then go to the `config.json` file and change all the ids to ids in your server.

 ### Installation